This article is part of the Psychology section

 Why do adolescents love music so much?
 Because it speaks directly to our emotional and physical world, overwhelmingly turbulent and predominant when we come out of childhood and into a new body with its newfound sexuality.
 When we add meaningful (and intelligible) words to the music, as in songs, their message becomes exponentially more powerful thanks to the musical, emotive accompaniment.

 Some music however does speak more to the intellect and less to the emotions.
 In dry counterpoint, fugues and dodecaphonic music the musical objectives are often more mathematical and academic than emotional.
-Most contemporary classical music is also a VERY strange – and instructive – combination of feeling and thinking.
-Click on the highlighted link to see a deeper discussion of the bizarre mix of extreme intellectuality with primal emotionality that is so often fond in contemporary atonal music.
+Most contemporary classical music is also a VERY strange – and revealing – combination of feeling and thinking.
+Click on the highlighted link to see a deeper discussion of the bizarre mix of extreme intellectuality with primal emotionality that is so often found in contemporary atonal music.

 In musical performance, the role of the thinking, analytical brain is quite limited.
 In performance, we are looking for “flow”: a state of uninterrupted physical and emotional ease, responsiveness and spontaneity.
 To achieve this, we need to be deeply in touch with, and deeply trusting of, our bodies and our feelings.
 Intellectual thinking tends to interfere with and block this flow.
 “Thinking” can cause complex automated movements to tie up in knots, as the many small component movements cannot be controlled and coordinated individually, simultaneously and consciously.
 This is why so few sporting professionals are great intellectuals or artists – and why so few great intellectuals and artists are also great at sports.
 To be a really fine musician, we need to be able to be all three: sporty (body feeling), artistic (emotion feeling) and intellectual (thinking).
-But above all we need to know WHEN to be each one, and how to mix them in different proportions !
+But above all, we need to know WHEN to be each one, and how to mix them in different proportions !

 Having discussed the negative side of excessive intellectuality in both musical performance and in modern composition, what then are the positive roles of intellectual thinking in music-making?